 The most basic liturgical text every Orthodox Christian should have is a good prayer book.
 You can read about several suggested texts in the following article:

-These prayer books can be ordered from, most Orthodox bookstores.
+These prayer books can be ordered from, Holy Ascension Monastery, Light and Life Publishing, or from St. Nectarios Press.
 Of the prayer books in that article, the one I would recommend the most is the Jordanville Prayer book.
 Another very useful text mentioned in that article that I would especially recommend is the Book of Akathists, Volume 1 and Volume 2, published by Jordanville.
 You can also find a number of Akathists and canons online.

 [Note, all of the hyperlinks that follow, will take you to the web page of an Orthodox Bookstore that sells the text, or to a free online version when indicated]